-1 SECTION 1.
-Chapter 27-18 of the General Laws entitled "Accident and Sickness 2 Insurance Policies" is hereby amended by adding thereto the following section: 3 27-18-82.
+SECTION 1.
+Chapter 27-18 of the General Laws entitled "Accident and Sickness

+2 Insurance Policies" is hereby amended by adding thereto the following section:

+27-18-82.
 Cancer patient safety and environmental protection. -- (a) Purpose.
-It is the 4 policy of the state of Rhode Island not to permit introduction of pollutants into the ground waters and water systems of the state or otherwise to be discharged in concentrations which are known to be toxic, carcinogenic, mutagenic, or teratogenic as the same are defined in the Rhode Island 6 environmental management, in regulation #DEM OWM-HW 01-14, most recent revision dated
+It is the policy of the state of Rhode Island not to permit introduction of pollutants into the ground waters and water systems of the state or otherwise to be discharged in concentrations which are known to be toxic, carcinogenic, mutagenic, or teratogenic as the same are defined in the Rhode Island department of environmental management groundwater quality rules and the rules and regulations for hazardous waste management.
+More specifically, the Rhode Island department of environmental management, in regulation #OEM OWM-HW 01-14, most recent revision dated